dl-eigenart/driven-states-registry/driven-states/README.md

 ## Limits of this version

+- The six searched domains are all light-driven.
+The schema admits `current`, `electric_field`, `ac_field`, `microwave` and `acoustic` drives, but no systematic search was run for any of them.
+79 of 82 states are driven by an optical or THz field; the three remaining entries are incidental findings from the optical searches, not the result of a search of their own.
+The drive-type distribution in this version is therefore a property of the search strategy, not a finding about the field.
 - Two entries stay `pending` because they rest on preprints without a journal version (SnS, bismuth).
 A test enforces this.
 - Microstructure — pinning, grain boundaries, defects — cannot be represented, though it